To read the full report click the download link below.

 Industrial Real Estate (Singapore)

 We believe that demand for space comes on the back of consolidation of operations to achieve operational efficiency.
 Hence, we expect the increased take-up in the single-user factory space to be at the expense of higher vacancy rates emerging from existing multi-user factory space, which some of the end-users are expected to vacate.
-However, take-up should start to pick up in 2019 if the expansion in manufacturing activities continues.

 Companies We Cover